jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 ----

-When an error happens in Python, an Exception_ is raised to break execution of the program, this means nothing past the line that caused it will run.
+When an error happens in Python_, an Exception_ is raised to break execution of the program, this means nothing past the line that caused it will run.

 It is useful because there is a problem to be solved to continue as expected, it can be a pain when it causes the program to stop early.
 What if I want it to run even with errors?
 I might want to give messages to the user who does not care about or understand the details of the error.